Mineral County, West Virginia: Van Myra Campground

 Owned by the State of West Virginia and leased by Mineral County, the campground area is 10 acre.
 Three picnic tables, four mini-pavilions, and picnic area only comprise this facility.

 Dam Site #21

 Owned by Mineral County, 178 acre, with no facilities.
 Fishing 10 acre flood control dam.

 Jennings Randolph Lake

-Jennings Randolph Lake, named for Senator Jennings Randolph, near Elk Garden offers extensive recreational opportunity with its 952 acre and more than 13 mi of shoreline.
+Jennings Randolph Lake, named for Senator Jennings Randolph.
+The lake was originally named Bloomington Lake.
+The lake was constructed in 1981 on top of the town of Shaw, West Virginia by the United States Army Corps of Engineers.
+The lake is located near Elk Garden.
+The lake offers extensive recreational opportunity with its 952 acre and more than 13 mi of shoreline.
 Howell Run Picnic Area overlooks the lake and contains 40 picnic sites, two pavilions, a playground and vault toilets.
 The Howell Run Boat Launch consists of a two lane concrete ramp. the Robert W. Craig Campground is situated on a high ridge overlooking the dam site and features 87 campsites, potable water, hot showers, vault toilets and a playground.
 A 3/4 mile long interpretive trail has been developed in the area.
 The West Virginia Overlook area contains a two tier Visitor Center.
 Waffle Rock, a unique natural rock formation, can also be viewed from the Overlook.